JorisChau/rrapply/README.md

 ### List node aggregation

 By default, both base `rapply` and `rrapply` recurse into any list-like element.
-Use `feverywhere = TRUE` to override this behavior and apply `f` to any list element (e.g. a sublist) that satisfies the `condition` function.
+Use `feverywhere = "break"` to override this behavior and apply `f` to any list element (e.g. a sublist) that satisfies the `condition` and `classes` arguments.
 This is useful to collapse sublists or calculate summary statistics of sublists of a nested list.
 Together with the `.xname` and `.xpos` arguments, we have a flexible way in deciding which sublists to summarize through the `condition` function.

 ``` r
 ## Calculate mean value of Europe